-A long time ago, before even the Sex Pistols were a glint in someone’s eye, I was taught to cook “Indian” vegetarian food by a Pakistani chef called Mr Murzer.
+A long time ago, before even the Sex Pistols were a glint in someone else’s eye, I was taught to cook Indian vegetarian food by a Pakistani chef called Mr Murzer.
 He was a friendly man from a family of great chefs and a strict teacher.
-One of his many rules was that I must only ever cook with genuine basmati rice.
+One of his many rules was that I must promise to only ever cook with genuine basmati rice.
 Grown in the Punjab region of India and Pakistan, its grains are long and slender and the flavours and aromas it releases when correctly cooked are unmistakable.
 The name “basmati” comes from a mixture of the Hindi and Sanskrit words for “fragrance” and “perfume”.

-Basmati rice comes in two forms – white and brown– and each requires a simple but entirely different cooking process.
-In both cases you will need a fairly small pan with a tight-fitting lid.
+Basmati rice comes in two forms: white and brown (wholegrain).
+Each of them requires a simple but entirely different cooking process.
+In both cases, you will need a fairly small pan with a tight-fitting lid.
 You’ll find that anally-retentive types will almost certainly employ a special rice pan.
 Mine holds two pints and comes with two small metal handles instead of a single long plastic one.
-This is so you can stick it in the oven without melting the handle and stinking out the neighbourhood.
+This is so you can stick it in the oven without melting the handle and stinking out the kitchen.

-White basmati is milled an polished, and and is what is served as “plain boiled rice” in most Indian restaurants.
+White basmati is milled and polished and is what is served as “plain boiled rice” in most Indian restaurants.
 You’ll need a handy measure.
-I use a plastic half-pint beaker and know that dry rice almost up to the top will provide four generous portions.
-You simply measure out the amount of dry rice you need, wash it in a sieve under running water to get rid of all the powered starch, then add it to the rice pan together with one-and-a-half times the amount (by volume) of fresh, cold water.
-Bring to the boil, add a pinch of salt, stir quickly, slam on the lid and turn down the heat to its lowest.
+I use a green plastic half-pint beaker and know that dry rice almost up to the top will provide four generous portions.
+You simply measure out the amount of dry rice you need.

 If not, Mr Murzer will come and box your ears.